Seeking inspired leaders to join Girl Guides of Canada–Guides du Canada Ontario Council.

 We have vacancies on the following provincial committees:

-• Training Sub-committee – supports and promotes training in Ontario and Nunavut, and encourages and assists trainer development.
+- Learning and Engagement Committee – supports and promotes training in Ontario and Nunavut and encourages and assists Trainer development.

-• Public Relations Sub-committee – promotes the consistent and positive messages of Girl Guides of Canada–Guides du Canada, Ontario Council by developing, contributing to, and monitoring official social media accounts/platforms for Ontario and Nunavut
+- Marketing and Communications Committee< – promotes the consistent and positive messages of Girl Guides of Canada–Guides du Canada, Ontario Council by developing, contributing to and monitoring official social media accounts/platforms for Ontario and Nunavut.

-• Program Sub-committee – supports and creates provincial programming opportunities for youth in Ontario and Nunavut.
+- Program Committee – supports and creates provincial programming opportunities for girls and youth in Ontario and Nunavut.

-• Outdoors Experiences Sub-committee – promotes outdoor learning and engagement activities and develops provincial programming initiatives and events.
+- Camping and Outdoors Committee – promotes outdoor learning and engagement activities and develops provincial programming initiatives and events.

-• Unit Finance Speciality Community Sub-committee – supports Girl Guides of Canada–Guides du Canada, Ontario Council on best financial management practices, acts as a resource to the Provincial Treasurer and provides support to Unit Treasurers.
+- Unit Finance Speciality Community – supports Girl Guides of Canada–Guides du Canada, Ontario Council on best financial management practices, acts as a resource to the Provincial Treasurer and provides support to Unit Treasurers.

 The term for a Provincial Committee Member is three years.